Gluten Free Vegan Hot Dogs

 Shaping and Wrapping the Veggie Dogs

-• Before getting started prepare the foil and parchment paper that each veggie dog will be wrapped in.
+• Prepare the foil and parchment paper that each veggie dog will be wrapped in.
 Parchment paper is not a requirement however if you are concerned about aluminum touching your food you will need to lay a piece of parchment paper onto the aluminum foil as you wrap each veggie dog.
 To have the veggie dogs hold their shape, these will be wrapped like a tootsie roll.
-Depending on the size you make the veggie doges this recipe makes about 7 veggie dogs.
-I make mine between 60-70g/2-2½ oz each.
 Cut parchment paper into pieces about 18cm x 10cm 7”x4”.
 Cut the foil into pieces about 23cm x 16cm/9”x6”.

-• On a clean dry counter roll each portion of dough into the shape of a veggie dog.
-To have veggie dogs fit in the Instant Pot do not exceed the width of the pot.
+• Roll each portion of dough into the shape of a veggie dog.
+To have veggie dogs fit in the Instant Pot be careful that the width of a foil wrapped veggie dog doesn’t exceed the width of the pot.

-• Wrap each veggie dog as snug as possible in the prepared parchment paper/foil.
+• Wrap each veggie dog as snug as possible.
 Twist the ends of the foil similar to a tootsie roll.

-• Add a flat steamer rack to Instant Pot then add 1½ cups water.
-Be sure the water will not touch the veggie dogs while they are cooking.
+• Add a flat steamer rack to Instant Pot then add 1½ cups water taking care that the water won’t touch the veggie dogs while they are cooking.
 Set to manual pressure for 35 minutes.
 Let pressure drop on its own.
-This will take about 15 – 20 minutes.

-• For optimal texture allow veggie dogs to cool completely.
-If desired, these can be grilled to make them look more authentic.
+• Once cooked these can be grilled to make them look more authentic.